Superstar0715/Django-example/README.md

 ### Without an application template

 Templates give you full control of each component of your application.
 Sometimes your application is simple enough and you don't want to bother with templates.
-In that case, you can let OpenShift inspect your source code and create the required components automatically for you:
+In that case, you can let Superstar inspect your source code and create the required components automatically for you:

 ```bash
 $ oc new-app centos/python-35-centos7~https://github.com/sclorg/django-ex